ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for [Central Asia](/prayer/notes/central-asia.html).
+This week we pray for [Eswatini](/prayer/notes/eswatini.html).

-If you missed it, we last prayed for the island of [Curacao](/prayer/notes/curacao.html).
+If you missed it, we last prayed for [Central Asia](/prayer/notes/central-asia.html).

 ## Prayer App